 - Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either V{IH} or V{ID}.
-This allows in-system protection of the without raising any device pin to a high voltage.
-Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection".
+This allows in-system protection of the SecSi Sector Region without raising any device pin to a high voltage.
+Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Secure Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection" section.